GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `/=`     | `x /= y` | `x = x / y`                                               |
 | `%=`     | `x %= y` | `x = x % y`                                               |

-Increment and decrement does not exist in Python programming language.
+Increment `++` and decrement `--` do not exist in Python programming language.

 ### Boolean Data Type
-Boolean data type is useful for a code that requires logical conditioning whether the statement is true or false:
+A boolean data type is useful for a code that requires logical conditioning whether the statement is true or false:

 | VALUE          | NAME            | DESCRIPTION                   |
 |----------------|-----------------|-------------------------------|
 | `True` or `1`  | Logically true  | Returned when logic is true.  |
 | `False` or `0` | Logically false | Returned when logic is false. |

-Any non-zero positive number can represents Boolean value of `True`.
-In other word, Boolean value of `2` or `3` are also equivalent to `True` while `False` is only represented by the number `0`.
+Any non-zero positive number can represent the Boolean value of `True`.
+In other words, the Boolean value of `2` or `3` is also equivalent to `True` while `False` is only represented by the number `0`.

-Comparison operator is used to compare relation of two or more values, returning corresponding Boolean data type depending on whether the condition is held true or false.
+A comparison operator is used to compare the relation of two or more values, returning corresponding Boolean data type depending on whether the condition holds or not.

 | OPERATOR | DESCRIPTION              |
 |----------|--------------------------|